Pikklefish/CastleKeep/README.md

 ## OpenSSL
 1. manually download OpenSSL library on windows [link](https://slproweb.com/products/Win32OpenSSL.html)
 2. download the `msi` version
-3. Check that the path to bin has been set in the system environment variables `PATH`
+3. Check that the path to bin has been set in the system environment variables `PATH` (the bin folder)
 4. Double check with `openssl version` in the terminal